-Four recent refusals issued by the planning department for similar proposals in solely residential areas (change of use of dwellinghouses to children's care homes) have been appealed by the applicants to Planning Inspectorate.
-Of these appeals, three were allowed (detached dwellings) and one dismissed (semi-detached).
+Five recent refusals issued by the planning department for similar proposals in solely residential areas (change of use of dwellinghouses to children's care homes) have been appealed by the applicants to the Planning Inspectorate.
+Of these appeals, four were allowed and one dismissed.
 These appeals are highlighted below in more detail.